PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-Ruleset.md

  <!--
     If you are including another standard, some array properties may have already been defined.
-Instead of having to redefine them, you can choose to extend the property value.
+Instead of having to redefine them you can choose to extend the property value instead.
 Any elements with new keys will be added to the property value, and any elements with existing keys will override the imported value.